simp/pupmod-simp-simp_nfs/REFERENCE.md

 Default value: simplib::lookup('simp_options::ldap', { 'default_value' => false })

 ### simp_nfs::mount::home

-Set up an ``NFS4`` client to point to mount your remote home directories

 If this system is also the NFS server, you need to set ``nfs::client::is_server`` to ``true`` or set